panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 const hero; // SyntaxError: Missing initializer in const declaration
 ```

-Also you cannot reassign a new value to the variable:
+Also, you cannot reassign a new value to `const` variable:

 ```javascript
 const hero = 'Batman';